unified-doc/unified-doc/readme.md

 - [Development](#development)

 ## Intro
-`unified-doc` provides a set of APIs to easily work with content in various document/file formats.
+Vast amounts of human knowledge is stored digitally in different document formats.
+It is cheap to create, store, render, and manage content within the same document format, but much harder to perform the same operations for content across different document formats.
+Some form of [unified][unified] bridge is required to significantly lower the friction for working across document formats, and subsequently improve aquisition and sharing of human knowledge.

+Instead of implementing custom programs per content type to parse/render/search/annotate/export content, `unified-doc` implements a set of unified document APIs for supported content types.
+This allows extension of existing APIs to newly introduced content types, and for supported content types to benefit from new API methods.

 With `unified-doc`, we can easily

+With `unified-doc`, we can easily
 - compile and render any content to HTML.
 - format and style the document.
 - annotate the document.
 - search on the document's text content.
 - export the document in a variety of file formats.
+- preserve the semantic structure of the source content.
-- retrieve useful representations of the doucment (source content, text content, syntax tree).
+- retrieve useful representations of the document (source content, text content, syntax tree).
 - enrich the document through an ecosystem of plugins.

-Instead of implementing custom render/search/annotation/export programs based on specific content types, `unified-doc` implements a unified set of APIs for supported content types.
-This allows easy extension of existing APIs to newly introduced content types, and for supported content types to benefit from new API methods.

-`unified-doc` renders semantic HTML documents that are interoperable with web technologies.
+- evolve with interoperable web technologies.

 ## Spec
 Please refer to the [Spec](./spec.md) documentation for more details on goals, definitions, and implementations in `unified-doc`.